Paul was in prison in Rome when he wrote this epistle. The Bible

 that cannot separate us from His love; and that list signifies that once we

-have entered into that love through faith in Christ, absolutely nothing can
+have entered into that love through faith in Christ,

-separate us from His love.
+absolutely nothing can separate us from His love.

 In Ephesians 1:5 we are told about another one of the spiritual

 blessings that we have in the heavenly places.
-It says, Having predestinated us unto the
+It says, Having predestinated us unto the adoption

-pleasure of his will.
-If you
+will.
+If you believe the

-beforehand or to determine beforehand.
+literally to decide beforehand or to determine beforehand.

 When we attempt to define exactly what predestination means, we